kheller18/data-structures-algorithms/questions/algorithm.md

     + `Note`: The buildMaxHeap() operation runs only one time with a linear time complexity or O(n) time complexity.
 The siftDown() function works in O(log n) time complexity, and is called n times.
 Therefore, the overall time complexity of the heap sort algorithm is O(n + n log (n)) = O(n log n).

 29. What is the space complexity of the insertion sort algorithm?
-    + `Insertion sort`: is an in-place sorting method, which implies it does not require any additional or minimal data storage.
+    + `Insertion sort`: an in-place sorting method, which implies it does not require any additional or minimal data storage.
 In insertion sort, only a single list element must be stored outside of the starting data, resulting in a constant space complexity or O(1) space complexity.

 30. What is the space complexity of the selection sort algorithm?
-    + `Selection sort`: is an in-place sorting method, which implies it does not require any additional or minimal data storage.
+    + `Selection sort`: an in-place sorting method, which implies it does not require any additional or minimal data storage.
 Therefore, the selection sort algorithm has a constant space complexity or O(1) space complexity.